Shaddhiix/Entrevoisins/README.md

 - Download the ZIP folder and open it in Android Studio. or
-- In Android Studio, use the terminal and execute the command "git clone https://github.com/Shaddhiix/Entrevoisins.git".
+- In Android Studio, use the terminal and execute the command ``git clone https://github.com/Shaddhiix/Entrevoisins.git``.

 # Run